 Six sections follow.
-The first provides criteria for determining if an activity qualifies as a WBI.
+The first provides criteria for determining if an activity qualifies as a science WBI.
+While inquiries may exist in fields other than science, this instrument is designed to classify only science Web-based inquiry activities.
 The next six sections provide rules for determining into which cell in a particular row a WBI should be classified.